 Endorphins have also been linked with better sleep, improved moods and reduced stress levels.
-For more information about endorphins, including why endorphins are a type of hormone, read this Good Therapy article here.

 One study has shown that men who hugged more had fewer cold symptoms than those who didn’t hug as often!
 There are other health benefits like reducing heart disease, boosting immune systems and relieving pain from arthritis.

 Another cool thing about hugs?
 They help regulate our body’s internal clock.
 So they could be why we crave them in the morning after waking up.

 As a society, we have learned to be more and more self-reliant.

 We think we are independent people who don’t need anyone else for anything.